csvl/SEMA/sema-toolchain/sema_scdg/README.md

-  is_packed                     Is the binary packed ? (default : False, not yet supported) timeout                       Timeout in seconds before ending extraction (default : 600) string_resolve                Do we try to resolv references of string (default : True) log_level                     Level of log, can be INFO, DEBUG, WARNING, ERROR (default : INFO) family                        Family of the malware (default : Unknown) exp_dir                       Name of the directory to save SCDG extracted (default : Default) binary_path                   Relative path to the binary or directory (has to be in the database folder)
+  is_packed                     Is the binary packed ? (default : False, not yet supported) timeout                       Timeout in seconds before ending extraction (default : 600) string_resolve                Do we try to resolv references of string (default : True) log_level_sema                Level of log of sema, can be INFO, DEBUG, WARNING, ERROR (default : INFO) log_level_angr                Level of log of angr, can be INFO, DEBUG, WARNING, ERROR (default : ERROR) log_level_claripy             Level of log of claripy, can be INFO, DEBUG, WARNING, ERROR (default : ERROR) family                        Family of the malware (default : Unknown) exp_dir                       Name of the directory to save SCDG extracted (default : Default) binary_path                   Relative path to the binary or directory (has to be in the database folder)